 The BS-40 ranks among the best belts for men for many reasons, including its full-grain leather construction.
 It’s ideal for wearing with casual pants and jeans, and the fact that you can interchange buckles is another plus.

-- Not in every man’s price range
+- Not in everyone’s price range

 We’ve already talked quite a bit about how not all belts are created equal.
 The Synthic Apparel men’s Genuine Leather Dress Belt certainly rises above the field with its classic smooth finish and superior stitching design.